Step-by-Step ETC Guide for MIRI MRS Spectroscopy of a Late M Star

 - First, we set the "integrations per exposure" to 1, to see if the desired SNR could be achieved by increasing the "groups per integration" but without returning any saturation warnings in ETC

-Here is a table of the exposure parameters for the Late M Star program found from the above-described experimentation in ETC:
+Here is a table of the exposure parameters used in the ETC for the Late M Star program found from the above-described experimentation in ETC:

 Target Acquisition Calculation